willettjf/willettjf.github.io/index.md

 ## Professional Experience

+Justin worked as a newspaper reporter and editor from 2001-2014.
+He worked a variety of beats and held several editing positions at newspapers in Florida, Missouri, and North Carolina.
+His last newspaper position was associate city editor of the Columbia (Mo) Daily Tribune.

-Justin served as Communication Manager at MU Health Care and the School of Medicine from 2018-2021.
-He helped lead MU Health Care’s COVID-19 communication efforts, including promotion of the health system’s COVID-19 vaccine program.
+Justin worked in content marketing before joining University of Missouri Health Care in 2015.
+He served as a writer and editor until 2018, when he was promoted to Communication Manager for MU Health Care and the School of Medicine.
+During his tenure, he helped rebuild the health system's external websites.

+During the COVID-19 pandemic, Willett helped lead the health system’s COVID-19 communication response, including promotion of the health system’s vaccine program.
 Under Willett’s leadership, the health system’s evidence-based COVID-19 vaccine content garnered millions of pageviews and boosted total pageviews of muhealth.org owned content by nearly 1200% in 2021 (13 times higher than 2020).

 ### Expertise

+- Journalism
-- Writing and editing
+- - Reporting and editing
+- - Social media strategy
+- Strategic communication
-- Brand storytelling
+- - Brand storytelling
-- Content marketing
+- - Content marketing
-- Digital and print publications
+- - Digital and print publications
-- Website design and strategy
+- - Website design and strategy
-- Social media strategy and planning
+- - Social media strategy

 <!-- - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning-->